-T he hamburger may be America’s sweetheart, but hot dogs, in all their bronzed, charred perfection, are a close second.
-You can dress ’em up—the newest modes include mac and cheese and even grape jam—or eat them the old-fashioned way, wrapped in tin foil with a squirt of mustard and a heaping portion of sauerkraut.
-Here’s a sampling.
+And while the hamburger may be America’s sweetheart, hot dogs, in all their bronzed, charred perfection, are a close second.
+You can dress ’em up — the newest models include mac and cheese and even grape jam — or eat them the old-fashioned way, wrapped in tin foil with a squirt of mustard and a heaping portion of sauerkraut.
+Here’s a sampling of Westchester’s best hot dogs, and where to get them.

-Talk about a dog day afternoon.
-It’s dog day every Wednesday at Dougie’s Stand By (604 N Main St, Port Chester 914-939-002; best-hamburger.com), a wallet-friendly luncheonette where, if you buy one hot dog ($2.50) you get another one free.
-The 100 percent all-beef Nathan’s dogs come grilled and split down the middle on a toasted bun, with a variety of standard toppings.
-The eatery is also known for its annual hot dog eating contests.
+Talk about a dog day afternoon: It’s dog day every Wednesday at Dougie’s Stand By, a wallet-friendly luncheonette where found in Port Chester.
+The 100% all-beef Nathan’s dogs come grilled and split down the middle on a toasted bun, with a variety of standard toppings.